Cray-HPE/docs-csm/operations/validate_csm_health.md

 RPMs that are not installed with the CSM product.
 The CSM Barebones recipe can be built after the Cray OS (COS) product stream is also installed on to the system.
   - In future releases of the CSM product, work will be undertaken to resolve these dependency issues.
-- This procedure can be followed on any NCN or the PIT node.
+- This test can be run on any NCN, but not the PIT node.
 - This script uses the Kubernetes API Gateway to access CSM services.
 This gateway must be properly configured to allow an access token to be generated by the script.
 - This script is installed as part of the `cray-cmstools-crayctldeploy` RPM.